khode-io/design-builder/README.md

 # Design Builder

 A multi-platform build tool that generates platform-specific theme code from W3C Design Tokens.
-Transform JSON token files into type-safe code for Flutter, iOS, and Android with support for light/dark modes, server-side overrides, and const lookup maps for O(1) token resolution.
+Transform JSON token files into type-safe code for Flutter, iOS, and Android with support for light/dark modes, server-side overrides, and lightning fast const lookup maps.

 ## Overview